haruwo/about/README.md

 # Programming languages
 ## Primary
-* Java 1.4 to 8, 10 years over
+* From Java 1.4 to 8, over 10 years of experience
-  Purpose: Web api(JSON, XML) with SQL and NOSQL, Async task manager, Service bus ... stream api lover, but scala is more good.
+  Use: Web api(JSON, XML) with SQL and NOSQL, Async task manager, Service bus ...
+  I love stream APIs, and even more Scala
-* C/C++, 8 years (10years ago ...)
+* C/C++, 8 years (10 years ago ...)
-  Purpose: Windows Driver and Middle Ware
+  Use: Windows Driver and Middle Ware
-* Shell Script(bash, zsh), 20 years over
+* Shell Script(bash, zsh), for more than 20 years
-  Purpose: for life and any works.
+  Use: for life and any work.

 ## Secondly
-* JavaScript ES6, maybe 5years
+* JavaScript ES6, maybe 5 years
-  Purpose: node backend, angular service
+  Use: node backend, angular service
-  Not for UI lol
+  Nothing related to UI lol
-* Ruby, maybe 3 years
+* Ruby, about 3 years
-  Purpose: Installer, Cli tools, 1liner, In vim
+  Use: Installer, Cli tools, 1liner, In vim
 * Groovy
-  Purpose: Gradle, Alternative of Shell Script for Multi platform apps
+  Use: Gradle, Alternative of Shell Script for Multi platform apps

 ## Hobby
-* Scala, Purpose: Loading test framework on Gatling and Hoby, Loving !!
+* Scala.
+Use: Loading test frameworks on Gatling and Hoby, I love it !!
 * Kotlin
-* TypeScript, Purpose: node backend, angular service
+* TypeScript.
+Use: node backend, angular service
-* Haskell, Purpose: Xmonad configuration and Hobby
+* Haskell.
+Use: Xmonad configuration and Hobby
 * Go, Hate
-* Python, Hate, Purpose: WebLogic installer
+* Python, Hate.
+Use: WebLogic installer

 # Loving softwares
-* Xmonad, Loving !!
-Gratest for productivity
+* Xmonad, I love it !!
+Some of the greatest tools for productivity
 * Vim
 * sed
 * jq